 After a DUI arrest, an officer will typically ask the suspect to take a breath, blood, or urine test (collectively called "chemical tests").
 Blood or breath tests can determine a suspect's blood alcohol content (BAC).
 Blood or urine tests check for the presence of drugs in a suspect's system.

 Many drivers want to know: Can you lawfully refuse to submit to a chemical test?
 If not, what happens if you refuse?

 Every state has some form of "implied consent" law that covers DUI chemical testing.
 Implied consent means that by driving on state roadways, the driver impliedly agrees to take a chemical test if lawfully arrested for driving under the influence.

-All states have implied consent laws that require drivers to take a chemical test.
+Implied consent laws require drivers who are lawfully arrested for driving under the influence to submit to a chemical test.
 A DUI arrest is lawful only if the officer has reasonable grounds to believe that the suspect was operating while under the influence of drugs or alcohol.
 Reasonable grounds might include things like poor field sobriety test performance, reckless driving, and smelling like alcohol.

-You generally don't have the right to talk to an attorney before deciding whether to take a chemical test (only a few states afford drivers this right).
-But, in most instances, you do have the "right" to refuse to test.
+In most states, drivers don't have the right to talk to an attorney before deciding whether to take a chemical test.
+But, unless an officer gets a warrant to take your blood, you have a "right" to refuse to test.
 However, exercising your right to refusal comes with consequences.

 In most states, an unlawful DUI test refusal will result only in administrative license-related penalties imposed by the Department of Motor Vehicles.
 But a few states have criminalized unlawful refusals.
 In other words, drivers who refuse testing can be charged with a criminal offense separate from a DUI charge.
 Drivers who are convicted of an unlawful refusal normally face fines and jail time similar to what would result from a DUI conviction.